praveenraj-m/java_programs/README.md

 If the request is successful (status code 200), it extracts and displays the current temperature and weather description.<br>
 In case of an error, it prints an error message.<br>
 <summary>Important: </summary>
-To make the code work, add the 'jsoup.jar' files to the referenced libraries of Java Project.
+To make the code work, add the 'JSONObject.jar' files to the referenced libraries of Java Project.
 </details>

 <details>